eegli/tinyparse/docs/advanced-example.md

 Here's a full example on how you could build a minimal command line interface with Tinyparse.

 We're building a small CLI tool does various file operations.
 The tool supports various (optional) subcommands.
+We require that at least one subcommand is specified.
+Since Tinyparse does not enforce this by default, we need to do it manually.

 Make sure your `package.json`'s `type` field is set to `module` or convert the `import` to a `require` statement.